 3. If an employee is responsible for academic or any other supervision of a student, a personal relationship of a romantic or sexual nature even if consensual is inappropriate.
 Any such relationship jeopardizes the integrity of the educational process.
 No employee who is romantically involved with a student may teach or supervise that student.

-4. See Policy 4-7 Faculty/Student Relationships.
+4. See Policy 4-7 Interpersonal Relationships.

 G. Outside Work

 1. If an employee engages in employment outside of SFCC, they must ensure that their outside work does not interfere with their expected shifts assigned or in any way compromise their ability to perform their responsibilities to the College.
 If an employee is in a position that requires flexible hours or shift work, they must be available to perform their duties at the College as needed.

 2. Employees must also ensure that any outside work they engage in does not create a conflict of interest with employment at the College.
 If an employee has any concern that a conflict may exist or are aware that the appearance of a conflict may exist, they must immediately report the situation to their supervisor.
 If a supervisor becomes aware or concerned that an employee has a conflict of interest related to outside employment, the College reserves the right to require that the supervisor and employee take appropriate measures to remedy the situation.

 1. Employees should not represent themselves as speaking on behalf of the College unless expressly authorized to do so.
 The position of official spokesperson is usually reserved for the President and the Director of Marketing and Public Relations.
 Therefore, an employee must make clear when there is reasonable ambiguity that they are not acting as a representative of SFCC but speaking as a private citizen.
 Being mindful that the community may form a judgment about SFCC based on employees’ public statements, employees must take care to present College information honestly, accurately and respectfully.